 The reporting and insights based on sold products include all conversions that meet the requirements below:

 - The conversions are using Google tag or Google Tag Manager.

 - SA360 conversions that are imported to the Google Ads account.

 To unlock profit reporting, you’ll need to provide a value for the

 cost_of_goods_sold (COGS) attribute under “Price & availability” in the data specification for your Merchant Center product feed.
-Learn more about cost_of_goods_sold (COGS).
+Learn more about Cost of goods (COGS) [cost_of_goods_sold].